Hotpoint: Haier

 In September 2014, Electrolux agreed to buy General Electric's household appliances business including the Hotpoint brand in North America for £2bn ($3.3bn).
 The deal was expected to close in 2015.
-Due to blockage by U.S. regulators, the Electrolux deal was terminated, and GE subsequently sold its appliance division to Communist Haier of China, to close in 2016.
+Due to blockage by U.S. regulators, the Electrolux deal was terminated, and GE subsequently sold its appliance division to Haier of China, to close in 2016.

-Arcelik
+Arçelik

-In 2022, Turkish white goods manufacturer Arcelik agreed to buy Whirpool's Russian arm including use of the Hotpoint brand.
+In 2022, Turkish white goods manufacturer Arçelik agreed to buy Whirpool's Russian arm including use of the Hotpoint brand.
 The deal included Whirlpool's sales operations in Kazakhstan and selected countries in the Commonwealth of Independent States.

-In January 2023, Arcelik and Whirlpool agreed to combine their European business with Arcelik owning a 75% share.
+In January 2023, Arçelik and Whirlpool agreed to combine their European business with Arçelik owning a 75% share.
 The new entity will own rights to the Hotpoint brand in Europe.

 In February 2024, Britain's antitrust regulator provisionally cleared the deal.
 This followed approved by EU antitrust regulators in October 2023.